 On This Page

-- The Metro Container Corporation site is located about 20 miles southwest of Philadelphia near the Delaware River.
+- The Site is located in an industrialized area about 20 miles southwest of Philadelphia in Trainer, Delaware County, Pennsylvania.

-- Various companies have occupied the site since the late 19th century, including the Delaware Oil Works, Manufacturers Paraffin Company, Stauffer Chemical Company, Joseph A. Reis Company, Universal Container Corporation, Metro Container Corporation, and Trainer Industries, LLC.
+- Various companies have occupied the site since the late 19th century, including the Delaware Oil Works, Manufacturers Paraffine Company, Stauffer Chemical Company, Joseph A. Reis Company, Universal Container Corporation, Metro Container Corporation, and Trainer Industries, LLC.

 - Industrial activities such as oil refining and storage, wax manufacturing, carbon disulfide production, and steel drum reconditioning occurred on site.